caiocmello/sentiment-annotation-olympic-news/README.md

 ### License
 [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/legalcode)

+### Dataset 1: Sentiment Analysis annotation of News headlines covering the Olympic legacy of Rio 2016 and London 2012 published by the Brazilian and British online media

+Dataset of 464 news headlines with sentiment annotated by a domain expert using the labels positive, negative and neutral.
+Data contains URLs for news articles published between 2004-2020 by the British and Brazilian media in English and Brazilian Portuguese covering the Olympic legacies of London 2012 and Rio 2016.
+Articles were collected from the news outlets’ websites using Google search engine.

+#### News outlets:

+- The Guardian
+- Daily Mail
+- Globo
+- Estadao

+#### Events covered by the articles:

+- London 2012 Olympic legacy
+- Rio 2016 Olympic legacy

+#### The documents are composed of the following columns:

+- Rank: the position of the article on Google search ranking
+- Date: date of article's publication (DD/MM/YYYY)
+- Link: article's link
+- Title: article's title
+- Labels: sentiment label assigned manually to each news headline

+#### Sentiment is presented in labels as follows:

+- Positive
+- Negative
+- Neutral

-### Citation
+#### Citation
-Mello, C. & Cheema, G. (2022).
+*Mello, C. & Cheema, G. (2022).
 Dataset: Sentiment Analysis annotation of News headlines covering the Olympic legacy of Rio 2016 and London 2012 published by the Brazilian and British online media [Data set].
-Zenodo. https://doi.org/10.5281/zenodo.6323964
+Zenodo. https://doi.org/10.5281/zenodo.6323964*

 ### Dataset 2: Sentiment Analysis annotation of News headlines covering the Olympic legacy of Rio 2016 and London 2012 published by the Brazilian and British online media